 The Group achieved positive results in revenue generation.
-Although at €122.3 million Group revenues are at the same level of those achieved in the comparative year, the Group managed to grow revenue from retail activities which growth made up for the decline in income from wholesale activities, a direct consequence of regulatory intervention.
-Whilst retail revenue from legacy fixed voice service continued to decline, GO experienced growth in all other retail sectors, particularly mobile.
+At €123.7 million revenue is 1.2% ahead of the comparative year as the Group managed to grow revenue from retail activities, which growth made up for the decline in income from wholesale activities, a direct consequence of regulatory intervention.
+Whilst retail revenue from legacy fixed voice service continued to decline, GO experienced growth in all other retail sectors, particularly mobile and cloud-based services.
+Attractive bundling propositions continue to drive the strong performance at the retail level whilst business is positively reacting to innovative cloud based services.

-Cost of sales, administrative and related costs, excluding items of unusual nature, size or incidence, amounted to €99.1 million (2013: €102.4 million).
-The overall reduction of €3.3 million (3.2%) is the result of a combination of lower wholesale costs and continued focus on managing costs without compromising on customer experience.
+Cost of sales, administrative and related costs, excluding items of unusual nature, size or incidence, amounted to $\bigcirc 96.3$ million (2014: $\bigcirc 99.1$ million).
+The overall reduction of $\bigcirc 2.8$ million (2.8%) is the result of continued group-wide effort to drive down costs without compromising on customer experience.